DinosauriaLab/pywidgets-ext/CONTRIBUTING.md

 - Please make sure to read our [Code of Conduct](CODE_OF_CONDUCT.md) and adhere to it in all interactions within the project.

-Thank you for your contribution to pywidgets-ext!
+Thank you for your contribution to `pywidgets-ext`!